-In the United States, more than 48,000 people die from suicide each year, making it the 10th leading cause of death.
+In the United States, more than 47,000 people die from suicide each year, making it the 10th leading cause of death (Centers for Disease Control, 2019).
 Each person has a crucial role to play in suicide prevention.
 While we know that Samaritans cannot solve the public health crisis of suicide alone, our programs make a serious difference to the folks in our community who are struggling.

 Explore Our Programs